Self Guided Hut to Hut in the Italian Dolomites & South Tyrol

 Good food in mountain huts that range from the basic to the surprisingly comfortable

 For the first and last nights of your holiday, you will be accommodated in Badia or Corvara, either in Collett’s own chalet hotel accommodation or in a hotel or guesthouse offering accommodation of a similar standard.
-If you stay in a B&B dinner will be provided in a Collett’s hosted chalet hotel.
+Your last night is booked on a B&B basis to give you the opportunity to head out for dinner at a local pizzeria or restaurant.

 In between you will be accommodated in either mountain rifugios or village hotels (or guest houses) on a half board basis – unless otherwise specified in the individual trip notes.
 You should assume that, in the rifugios, you will sleep in dormitory-style accommodation.
 For a supplement of about £15 per person per night you can request a private room, which are subject to availability.